akeley98/sporkbench/README.md

 Compiles your Exo-GPU kernels and compares them to cublas.
 We require the `ninja` build tool (Ubuntu package `ninja-build`), `exocc`, and `nvcc` 12.3+.

+TEMPORARY: we require `cutlass` cloned as a directory next to `sporkbench` (this directory); we should make this optional later.

 **Compile Exo:** `./sporkbench.py [source directory]` (e.g. `examples/Sm90a_gemm`)

 **Run CUDA:** `[source directory]/bin/sporkbench/run_sporkbench [data.json]`